Less is more with this risotto as a handful of simple ingredients bring together a bowl of steaming, costal Italian goodness.

 1. Place the stock in a saucepan and bring to a simmer over medium-high heat.

 2. Shell the peas and add a handful of pods to your stock along with the reserved prawn heads and shells.

 3. Heat the oil and half the butter in a large, heavy-based frying pan over low-medium heat.
+Add the shallot and saute over low heat til translucent.
 Add the rice and stir until all the grains are well coated in the fat and lightly toasted.
 Add the wine and simmer, stirring occasionally until it no longer smells of alcohol.
 Start adding the stock, a few ladlefuls at a time so that the rice is always submerged.
-Don’t over stir.
+Don’t over-stir.
 Just do it gently and occasionally.
 The more you stir, the more you have to stir to stop it from sticking!
 Cook, adding more stock as necessary for 15-16 minutes or until the rice is almost al dente.

 Silvia Colloca shares her Italian family secrets in the brand-new series, Cook like an Italian.